Daniel Pearl Memorial Lecture feat. Christopher Hitchens

 Los Angeles, CA 90095

-VIDEO: To watch video from this event click here.
+VIDEO: To watch the video from this event click here.

 VIDEO: To watch the Q&A portion of the talk click here.